 This is a special opportunity to learn about Wellington’s first cemetery and the history of early buildings that were once within it.

 Hear about the historic ‘time ball’ procedure which was used to provide a time service to the town from January 1870 until its site was taken over in 1906 for the tomb of Prime Minister Richard Seddon.

 Our guides will also talk about the disruption caused by the construction of Wellington’s urban motorway in the 1960s.

-Duration: 1 hour
+Duration: Approximately 1 hour

-Accessibility: Not suitable for wheelchairs.
+Health & Safety: Not suitable for wheelchairs.
 Please wear sturdy shoes as some paths are steep and can be slippery.
 Care is required.